 Baby's tears plants will take brief periods of intense sunlight, but look their best in bright, filtered light.
 Plants growing in full sun may develop brown, scorched leaves.
 Baby tears plants can thrive under artificial lights indoors.
 Outdoors, they should be planted in fairly shady locations.

 A rich soil amended with humus, compost, or manure will increase the nutrients available to baby's tears plants, and will also help to regulate the moisture level for plants.
-Any commercial potting soil is suitable for growing baby tears as houseplants or in containers.
-Outdoors, amending the soil with organic material will help maintain the necessary moisture levels.
+Any commercial potting soil is suitable for growing baby tears as houseplants or in containers

 Temperature and Humidity

 As an outdoor specimen, baby's tears plant grows best in temperatures of 50 to 70 degrees Fahrenheit.
 The higher the ambient temperature, the more attention the gardener must pay to light and humidity.
 Baby's tears plants can tolerate a light frost, but freezing temperatures, as sometimes occur in hardiness zone 9, may kill the top growth of the plant.
 Be patient; it will come back from the roots in this transitional climate.

 A balanced plant fertilizer will keep the foliage of baby's tears plants bright green and dense.
 Liquid fertilizers are easier to apply than spike inserts or granular fertilizer when no bare soil is visible.